More Thought, Less Accuracy? On the Dual Nature of Reasoning in Vision-Language Models: 2 Related Work

 \textbf{Forgetting in Vision-Language Models}.
 In fact, visual forgetting has long been a well-known yet insufficiently addressed issue.
-Since the emergence of VLMs, researchers have identified a pronounced text bias in these LLM-backboned models, where responses are predominantly guided by textual input while visual cues are largely ignored~\citep{chen2024image, yao2023training, liu2025more}.
+Since the emergence of VLMs, researchers have identified a pronounced text bias in these LLM-backboned models, where responses are predominantly guided by textual input while visual cues are largely ignored~\citep{chen2024image, fu2024blink}.
 At the time, this modality imbalance is less apparent, as early VLMs typically generate short outputs and lack sophisticated reasoning capabilities.
 Consequently, most prior efforts focus on test-time remedies such as contrastive decoding~\citep{leng2024mitigating, wang2024mitigating} or attention reallocation~\citep{tu2025attention, gong2024damro} to circumvent visual forgetting.
 However, with the recent rapid progress in multimodal reasoning, VLMs have increasingly shifted from generating short answers to producing extended, step-by-step explanations.
 This shift has inadvertently amplified the forgetting issue, limiting the benefits of reasoning in multimodal contexts.
-To address this, we propose \texttt{VAPO}, a training-based method that explicitly reinforces the model's perceptual grounding, effectively alleviating visual forgetting, and achieving new state-of-the-art results.
+To address this, we propose \texttt{VAPO}, a training-based method that explicitly reinforces the model's perceptual grounding, effectively alleviating visual forgetting, and achieving a new state of the art across established benchmarks.